 What is keyword stuffing?

 Keyword stuffing is a term that often comes up in discussions about Search Engine Optimisation (SEO).
 While keywords are essential for helping search engines understand a website’s content, excessive use can lead to penalties.
-This guide aims to comprehensively understand keyword stuffing, its consequences, and best practices for using keywords effectively.
+This guide aims to understand keyword stuffing comprehensively, its consequences, and best practices for using keywords effectively.

 Definition of Keyword Stuffing